 Seek a skilled lawyer’s guidance as soon as you can.

-So long as you’ve addressed your medical needs, it’s never too soon to call a lawyer after getting hurt in a hit-and-run accident.
+As long as you’ve addressed your medical needs, it’s never too soon to call a lawyer after getting hurt in a hit-and-run accident.
 The sooner you have an experienced advocate on your side, the better your chances of getting the money you need to pay for your care, rehabilitation, and inconvenience.

 In many hit-and-run cases, calling on a skilled car accident lawyer can pay dividends by allowing the lawyer to take quick actions on your behalf that protect and preserve your legal rights.
 The lawyer may, for example, need to find evidence and protect it from being deleted or destroyed.
 Or your rights may depend on the lawyer filing paperwork before a strict deadline.

 Hiring a lawyer also gives you an advisor who can handle interactions with insurance companies on your behalf.
-Not only does that relieve you of a burden for which you have neither the time nor the energy, it also protects you from the insurance company undermining your claim.
+Not only does that relieve you of a burden for which you have neither the time nor the energy, but it also protects you from the insurance company undermining your claim.